remix-run/remix/.changeset/spa-mode.md

 });
 ```

-Development in SPA mode is just like a normal Remix app, and still uses the Remix dev server for HMR/HDR:
+Development in SPA Mode is just like a normal Remix app, and still uses the Remix dev server for HMR/HDR:

 ```sh
 remix vite:dev
 ```

-Building in SPA mode will generate an `index.html` file in your client assets directory:
+Building in SPA Mode will generate an `index.html` file in your client assets directory:

 ```sh
 remix vite:build